lakeraai/lakera/README.md

 * **Robustness unit tests**: These tests generate additional synthetic data to test your model against real-world variations in the input.

+:bulb: We are constantly extending MLTest's model capabilities.
+Have a particular need?
+Get in touch with us! :grinning:

 ## 2. Data testing

 No model evaluation is complete without taking a look at the data as well.
 MLTest can run the following data tests:

-* **Representativity tests**: Clustering of underrepresentative data slices and biases.
+* **Representativity tests**: MLTest automatically identifies and clusters underrepresentative data slices and biases to guide your data collection efforts.

 * **Metadata representativity tests**: Identify underrepresentative data slices and biases based on metadata.

 * **Shortcut tests**: Extract signals from your datasets that may lead to shortcut learnings.

+:bulb: We are constantly extending MLTest's data capabilities.
+Have a particular need?
+Get in touch with us! :grinning:

 ## 3. MLTest Dashboard